Heyde Center among statewide recipients of COVID-19 relief grant

 Chippewa Valley entertainment venues are getting help from the state level.

-Gov. Tony Evers announced the recipients of the $15,000,000 from the federal Coronavirus Aid, Relief and Economic Security (CARES) Act.
+Gov. Tony Evers announced the recipients of the $15 million from the federal Coronavirus Aid, Relief and Economic Security (CARES) Act.
 Money will go to live entertainment and large meeting venue operators whose facilities have been negatively affected by COVID-19.

 Support Local Journalism